-Objective of Goal Defined Action Task Under Goal General Plan or SDAT Reference Responsible Department Milestones Progress Comments Goal 1 Goal 1 - Maintain the long term financial stability and sustainability of the City of Sebastopol and Operate City government in a fiscally responsible and responsive manner ity of the City of Sebastopol and Operate Ci ty government in a fiscally responsible a nd responsive manner 1.1 Develop and Implement Sound Financial Management Policies and Procedures Economic Vitality (EV) Goal EV 7: Maintain a Stable and Self-Sustaining Fiscal Base in Order to Generate the Resources Necessary to Provide Desired City Services and Support New Growth that is Consistent with the City's Values and Goals (Pg.9-8) Finance Department Do noting 1.1.2 Greate City Folicy to Maintain Operating Reserves and Greate Emergency Reserves.
-Which compiles with the City's Strategic Plan, provides for optimal staffing levels- minimizes service evel reductions, and develops a plan for the General Fund to obtain.
-I long team fill famicial stability оп Болга 1.1.3 3 Evaluate methods to increase City evenues Gity Budget Subcommittee Review methods during City Budget Process- Look at revenue such as TOT; single coffee- cup use; recreational marijuana revenues 4.1.
-1.1.4 Greate a multiyear City liability and revenue chart showing when tax expire and when debt service items are paid in full showing total and installment payment amounts.
-4 Finance Department Budget Review Process.
-Look at adding new- schedule to the budget 1.2 Develop Private / Public Partnerships 1.2.1 Work with Cittaslow to encourage community services to enhance the economic vitality 1 of the City.
-City Manager / Assistant City Manager / City Clerk Council Liaison To be reviewed during budget review process for upcoming year 1.2.3 Work with local government, agencies and private entities on funding revenue sources 1.2.2 for expanded operations and improved facilities for the Sebastopol Library.
-Council Liaison /Engineering and Public Works Departments 1.2 1.2.3 Continue & Conduct efforts to pre-plan opportunity sites and maintain awareness of sites as identified in the General Plan Planning Department 1.3 Develop Appropriate Expenditure of Water and Sewer Funds 1.3.5 Develop programs (such as CARE) and incentives for conservation and coordinate 1.3.1 with/promote ongoing community efforts.
-Finance Department / Council Budget Subcommittee 1.3.
-1.3.2 Continue to inform and educate the community on water conservation efforts and programs.
-Council Subcommittee / Public Works Ongoing 1.4 Develop potential uses for Village Mobile Home Park 1.4.: Goal Revised Develop plan in partnership with outside resources for transition of Village Mobile 1.4.1 Home Park to supply affordable housing, low income housing, and community Goal Revised programs and services such as homelessness.
-City Subcommittee /Engineering and Public Works Departments Work in progress.
-Comprehensive inspection completed.
-Cost estimate presented to Council subcommittee. ±4.
-1.4.2 Annexation of Property Planning Department Annevation and pre-zoning of Railroad Forest Property approved by Council.
-Planning Department processing application with LAFCO.
+Objective of Goal Defined Action Task Under Goal General Plan or SDAT Reference Fiscal Year to Account Budget Allocation Responsible Department Milestones Progress Comments Develop and Implement Sound Financial Management Policies and Procedures Economic Vitality (EV) Goal EV 7: Maintain a Stable and Self-Sustaining Fiscal Base in Order to Generate the Resources Necessary to Provide Desired City Services and Support New Growth that is Consistent with the City's Values and Goals [Pg.9-8] 1.1.1 Review the City Council Financial Polices to ensure they meet the needs of the City Finance Department On going 1.1.2 Create City Policy to Maintain Operating Reserves and Create Emergency Reserves which complies with the City's Strategic Plan, provides for optimal staffing levels, minimizes service level reductions, and develops a plan for the General Fund to obtain long-term financial stability Finance Department On going 1.1.3 Evaluate methods to increase City revenues New Goal City Budget Review metho Subcommittee Look at reven. cup use; recre- Review methods during City Budget Process.
+Look at revenue such as TOT; single coffee cup use; recreational marijuana revenues 1.1.4 Create a multiyear City liability and revenue chart showing when tax New expire and when debt service items are paid in full showing total and Goal installment payment amounts.
+Finance Department Budget Review Process.
+Look at adding new schedule to the budget v Process.
+Look at adding new e budget 1.2 Develop Private / Public Partnerships 1.2.1 Work with Cittaslow to encourage community services to enhance the economic vitality of the City. × \$20,000 in FY2016-17 ÷ To be reviewed during budget review process for upcoming year.
+Council Liaison to work with Cittaslow on revenue enhar rotential for surveys for the community of revenue enhancement measures.